-But besides the world mediated by commonsense meanings, there is another world mediated by scientific meanings, where terms are defined, systematic relationships are sought, procedures are governed by logics and methods.
+But besides the world mediated by commonsense meanings. there is another world mediated by scientific meanings, where terms are defined, systematic relationships are sought, procedures are governed by logica and methods.
 This second world was intuited by Plato's distinction between the flux of phenomena and the immutable Forms.
-It was affirmed more soberly in Aristotle's distinction between the priora guoad nos and the priora quoad se.
+It was affirmed more soberly in Aristotle's distinction between the priora quoad nos and the priora quoad se.
 It has reappeared in Eddington's two tables: one brown, solid, heavy; the other colorless, mostly empty space, with here and there an unimaginable wavicle.
-So it is that at one moment they are scientists live in two worlds :Awith the rest of us in the world at another they are of common sense; apart from us and by themselves with a technical and controlled language of their own and with mean reflectively constructed A cognitional procedures.
+So it is that at one moment they are scientists live in two worlds: with the rest of us in the world at another they are of common sense; apart from us and by themselves with a technical and controlled language of their own and with col reflectively constructed > cognitional procedures.

--Besides-the-selentifie-differentaiation-of consciousness
+-Besides-the-scientific-differentalation of consciousness.

 Besides the scientific there is a religious differentiation of consciousness.
-It begins with amoeticism and culminates in mysticism.
+It begins with asceticism and culminates in mysticism.
 Both asceticism and mysticism, when genuine, have That ground a common ground.
-My was described by St. Paul when he exclaimed: "..
+It, was described by St. Paul when he exclaimed:

+"..
 God's love has flooded our inmost heart through the Holy Spirit he has given us" (Rom 5, 5).
-That ground can bear fruit in a consciousness that lives in a world mediated by meaning. for a time But it can also withdraw one from the world mediated by meaning into the cloud of unknowing, and then one is for God, belongs to him, gives oneself to him, not by one's own as initiative but in surrender to him a silent, joyous, peaceful surrender to his initiative.
+That ground can bear fruit in a consciousness that lives in a world mediated by meaning.

+for a time But it can also withdraw one from the world mediated by meaning into the cloud of unknowing, and then one is for God, belongs to him, gives oneself to him, not by one's own as initiative but in turnander to his a silent, joyous, peaceful surrender to his initiative.

 Ordinarily the scientific and the religious differentiation of consciousness occur in different individuals.
-But they can be found in the same individual as was the run case with Thomas of Aquin.
-At the end of his life his prayer was so intendse that it interfered with his theological activity.
+But they can be found in the same individual as was the ram case with Thomas of aguin.
+At the end of his life his prayer was so intends that it interfered with his theological activity.
 But earlier there could have been an intermittent religious differentiation of consciousness, while later still further development might have enabled him to combine prayer and theology as St. Theresa of Avila combined prayer and business.

 Besides the scientific and the religious there is the scholarly differentiation of consciousness.
-It combines the common sense of one's own place and time with mbmmm a detailed understanding of the common sense of another place and time.
+It combines the common sense of one's own place and time with himms a detailed understanding of the common sense of another place and time.
 It is a specifically modern achievement and it results only from a lifetime of study.

 Besides the scientific, the religious, and the scholarly, there is the modern philosophic differentiation.
 Ancient and medieval philosophers were principally concerned with objects.
-If they attained any differentiatinon, that did not differ from the scientific.
+If they attained any differentiation, that did not differ from the scientific.
 But in modern philosophy there has been sustained tendency to begin, not from the objects in the world mediated by meaning, but from the immediate data of consciousness.
 In a first phase, from Descartes to Kant, the primary focus of attention was cognitional activity.
 But after the transition provided by German idealism, there was a notable shift in emphasis.
-Schopen haver wrote on des Welt sals Wille und Vorstellung; Kierkegaard took his stand on faith; Newman took his on conscience; Nietzsche extolled the will to power; Dilthey aimed at a Lebensphilosophie; Blondel at a philosophy of action; Scheler was abundant on feeling; and similar tendencies, reminiscent of Kant's emphasis on practical reason, have been maintained by the personalists and the entered birly existentialists.
+Schopendnauer Welt seals Wille und Vorstellung; Kierkegaard took wrote on the his stand on faith; Newman took his on conscience; Nietzsche extolled the will to power; Dilthey simed at a Lebensphilosophie; Blondel at a philosophy of action; Scheler was abundant on feeling; and similar tendencies, reminiscent of Kant's emphasis on practical reason, have been maintained by the personalists and the existentialexistentialists.